 With strong presentation models comes an avalanche of simplicity that enables maintainability and rapid construction.
 Refactoring, renaming, adding fields and changing behaviors is returned to the world of programming.
 Freed from the shackles of the designer and a constant effort to maintain consistency across a myriad of magic strings that may or may not make sense, developers can focus on one thing at a time.
 The model is at the core of Model-View-Controller.

 There are other types of models.
 Similar to how presentation models represent the user interface, domain models typically represent a part of a business or conceptual problem, and we cover the domain model in Chapter 8.
-Armed with knowledge of the M in MVC, you are now ready to mve on to Chapter 3 where we'll more closely examine MVC views.
+Armed with knowledge of the M in MVC, you are now ready to move on to Chapter 3 where we'll more closely examine MVC views.